Bash on Ubuntu on Windows: What Works and What Doesn't

 How this evolved

-By 2019, Microsoft released WSL2, which fixed almost everything wrong with the original.
+By 2019, Microsoft released WSL2.
 WSL2 runs a real Linux kernel in a lightweight VM, giving proper performance and file system reliability.
 It became a legitimate replacement for dual-boot setups.

 The 2016 version was a beta experiment.
-It proved the concept, but you shouldn't trust it with important work.
-If you're reading this in 2025, use WSL2 instead—it's what Bash on Ubuntu on Windows should have been from the start.
+It proved the concept was viable.
+If you're reading this in 2025, use WSL2—it's what Bash on Ubuntu on Windows should have been from the start.

 This was part of Microsoft's broader push to win back developers in 2016.
-Around the same time, they were also improving Edge's web standards support, showing that Microsoft was serious about modernizing their developer tools.
+Around the same time, they were also improving Edge's web standards support, showing they were serious about modernizing their developer tools.